Camarasaurus: Feeding

 Camarasaurus was a herbivore that probably fed at moderate heights of 2 to 5 m.
 It might have been able to rear on its hind legs to reach higher vegetation, as indicated by anatomical features such as the short neural spines of its caudal vertebrae.
-In 1998, Anthony Fiorillo analysed microscopic pits and scratches on the tooth surfaces and concluded that adult Camarasaurus consumed coarser foods than the contemporary Diplodocus.
+In 1998, Anthony Fiorillo concluded that adult Camarasaurus consumed coarser foods than the contemporary Diplodocus, as evidenced by microscopic pits and scratches on their teeth.
 Juvenile Camarasaurus, in contrast, appeared to have consumed the same soft foods as adult Diplodocus.
 Modern herbivorous mammals with rounded snouts are often selective feeders that feed on particular plants that are less abundant but nutritious, while wide-snouted species are non-selective feeders that feed on less nutritious but abundant food in bulk.
 Based on this observation, John Whitlock argued in 2011 that the round-snouted Camarasaurus and Brachiosaurus were selective feeders while the square-snouted diplodocids and rebbachisaurids were bulk feeders.
 The diet of adult Camarasaurus might have consisted of the leaves of conifers, such as those of the extinct Cheirolepidiaceae, and ginkgos.
-In 2016, Mark Hallett and Matt Wedel suggested that female cones of araucarians as well as resins could have supplemented its diet.
+In 2016, Mark Hallett and Matt Wedel suggested that female cones of araucarians as well as resins might have supplemented its diet.
+In a 2025 analysis of calcium isotope compositions of teeth, Norris and colleagues found that Camarasaurus had a more mixed and less specialized diet with a higher amount of woody tissues than Camptosaurus and Diplodocus.